Flow-3/Balinale-App/README.md

 # Balinale-App
-The Official Balinale App with all the info about the movies &amp; program
+The Official Balinale App with all the info about the movies &amp; schedule